thoth-station/adviser/docs/source/unit.rst

 ============================

 The pipeline configuration (which pipeline units in what configuration) is determined dynamically on each adviser start.
-This enables to construct the pipeline depending on the input vector (e.g. packages used, Python indexes configured, library usage, recommendation type and such).
-Each pipeline unit is asked to be registered to the pipeline configuration until there is any change made - meaning any pipeline unit registers itself in the pipeline configuration.
-This loop respects ``__all__`` listing of the respective ``thoth.adviser.boots``, ``thoth.adviser.sieves``, ``thoth.adviser.strides``, ``thoth.adviser.steps`` and ``thoth.adviser.wraps`` module.
+This enables construction of the pipeline depending on an input vector (e.g. packages used, Python indexes configured, library usage, recommendation type and such).
+Each pipeline unit requests to be registered to the pipeline configuration until the pipeline configuration has been changed, indicating that the unit has been registered?
+This loop respects ``__all__`` listing of the respective ``thoth.adviser.boots``, ``thoth.adviser.sieves``, ``thoth.adviser.strides``,
+``thoth.adviser.steps`` and ``thoth.adviser.wraps`` module.